-We've done a bit of research to see how these kinds of GPS receivers can be used with Android and IOS, and it looks like you *may* be able to use these without needing any changes to the app side.
+We've done research to see how GPS receivers can be used with Android and IOS.
+It appears that you *may* be able to use them without needing any changes to the app side.

-Should you hit problems, contact our support team and we may be able to help, or optionally look at a project to make the device work with our app.
+Should you encounter problems, contact our support team and we may be able to help, or look at a project to make the device work with our app.

 The Calflora article linked above has been pasted in its entirety below, in case the link is removed in the future.